 Ductile materials break with lots of elongation before failure.
-In this article, you will receive examples of ductile materials, learn about fracture type, and determine how to reduce the material ductility.
+In this article, you will learn what ductility means, receive examples of ductile materials, learn about fracture type, and determine how to reduce the material ductility.

 Examples of Ductile Materials

 Metals and polymers are examples of materials that are often categorized as ductile.
 Elongation provides a standard measurement of ductility.
-Materials with 5% or more excellent extension before fracture are generally consider ductile.
+Materials with 5% or more excellent extension before fracture are generally considered ductile.

 A metal is a material that has a glossy appearance when freshly produced, polished, or shattered and conducts electricity and heat reasonably well.